stynshrm/stynshrm.github.io/content/en/blog/ML_DL/gin.md

 $$

 Then $READOUT$ operation is done for every layer and concatenate to represent the entire graph.
+It turns out that the discriminative and representational power of GIN is equal to the power of the
+Weisfeiler-Lehman test.
+The WL test iteratively
+(1) aggregates the labels of nodes and their neighborhoods, and (2) hashes the aggregated labels into unique new labels.
+The algorithm decides that two graphs are non-isomorphic if at some iteration the labels of the nodes between the two graphs differ.